 Researching adoption information or just want to learn more about adoption?
 From the different types of adoption professionals to the types of adoption and adoption costs, the adoption world is a vast one.

-When considering adoption, many worry about the costs associated with choosing adoption.
-With questions about medical costs, legal fees and other adoption costs, many wonder if they can afford to choose adoption.
+The cost of adoption is often the most asked about topic when people contact our agency.
+With questions about medical costs, legal fees and other adoption costs, many wonder if they can even afford to choose adoption.

 When it comes to adoption, many think of the pregnant birth mother and the adoptive family coming together to provide a wonderful life for the baby.
 However, there is another key component to any adoption story - the birth father.
 Just as any birth mother has her rights when it comes to choosing adoption, birth fathers also have birth father rights when it comes to the adoption of their child.